FourThievesVinegar/solderless-microlab/docs/troubleshooting.md

 ### Potentiometer tuning

 - On the Arduino, each A4988 stepper motor driver board has a small potentiometer that looks like a small phillips head screw on the board.
-- You **DEFINITELY** want to tune the potentiometers.
-If you don't, the stepper motors will likely behave strangely and could be damaged by excess voltage.
+- If your peristaltic pumps are acting strange (not turning, or moving erratically), you **DEFINITELY** want to tune the potentiometers.
+In a worst-case scenario, motors may be damaged by excess voltage.

 <IMG ALT="Potentiometer" SRC="./media/control-unit/potentiometers-annotated.jpg" WIDTH="600" />